 1. To each their own.

 Keep stress out of your life and theirs by letting your bridesmaids chose their own dresses.
 To prevent your wedding party from looking like a random collection of wedding guests, I strongly suggest that you give them certain guidelines--length, color (a specific color or a color range), fabric type, etc. I love the picture below because it shows that each bridesmaid can have an individual style, but still looks coordinated.
+Still scared about letting your bridesmaids loose to choose their own wedding looks?
+Point them in the direction of Nordstrom, which has a great collection of formal dresses that is sure to suit almost everyone's taste and budget.

 2. Choose a convertible.